Zach Banner

-Zachery Samuel Banner (born December 25, 1993), nicknamed "the Hulk", is an American professional football offensive tackle for the Houston Gamblers of the United Football League (UFL).
+Zachery Samuel Banner (born December 25, 1993), nicknamed "the Hulk", is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He played tackle in college football for the USC Trojans, where he was a two-time All-American and first-team All-Pac-12.
 Banner was selected by the Indianapolis Colts in the fourth round of the 2017 NFL draft, and made his NFL debut with the Cleveland Browns the same year.
 He was also a member of the Carolina Panthers and Pittsburgh Steelers.

 Early life

-Banner is a native of Tacoma, Washington, where he grew up on the East Side, and has also lived in Puyallup, Washington He is the biological son of former National Football League (NFL) Pro Bowl offensive tackle and College Football Hall of Famer Lincoln Kennedy, who had dated his mother but never married her.
+Banner is a native of Tacoma, Washington, where he grew up on the East Side, and has also lived in Puyallup, Washington He is the biological son of former National Football League (NFL) Pro Bowl offensive tackle and College Football Hall of Famer, Lincoln Kennedy, who had dated his mother but never married her.
 However, he was raised by Ron Banner, the superintendent of the Clover Park School District in Lakewood, who married his mother when he was eight years old and legally adopted him the following year.
 His mother, Vanessa, is Chamorro (the indigenous people of the Mariana Islands), was born in Fort Lewis, Washington, and works as a middle school administrator.
 Banner had no idea who Lincoln Kennedy was, or that he was his real father, until he was a seventh grader.

 He is of Chamorro and African-American descent.
 Banner was already 5 feet (1.52 m) tall in second grade, in the seventh grade, the following year, and and over 300 lb his first year of high school.
 His maternal grandfather was Rafael "Ralph" Mendiola Sukola, of Agana Heights and Dededo, Guam.
 His younger brother, Xavier, played football at Eastern Washington University as a linebacker, and his sister, Mia, is a high school soccer goalie.